trexxak/trxcore/README.md

 ## ✦ Benchmarks & Further Reading

-Run `python benchmark_extended.py` to time the parser and translator across all example programs.
+Run `python -m trxcore.benchmark_extended` to time the parser and translator across all example programs.
 A summary of the results appears in `docs/impact_report.md`.